AbdEl-RahmanKhaled/infrastructure-configuration-deploy-node-app/README.md

 * Bulid infrastructure on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/)
 * Configure the environment using [Ansible](https://www.ansible.com/)
 * Build simple node.js app using [Docker](https://www.docker.com/)
-* Integrate all these tools with each other and build a pipelines using [Jenkins](https://www.jenkins.io/) to setup infrastructure and deploy our app on
+* Integrate all these tools with each other and build a pipelines using [Jenkins](https://www.jenkins.io/) to setup infrastructure and deploy a simple node.js [App](https://github.com/AbdEl-RahmanKhaled/jenkins_nodejs_example/tree/rds_redis) on
-    * Docker installed on private EC2
+    * Docker on private EC2
     * Amazon Elastic Kubernetes Service (EKS) cluste

 # Tools Used